Khamel83/Podemos/.agent-os/product/roadmap.md

 - [x] **Content Deduplication** - Intelligent duplicate detection and prevention
 - [x] **Job Scheduling Infrastructure** - APScheduler foundation for automated processing
 - [x] **Testing Framework** - Comprehensive unit and integration tests (needs configuration fixes)
+- [x] **Automated Polling & Processing:** Implement a scheduler for periodic polling of feeds and processing of new episodes.
+- [x] **Basic Cleanup/Retention Policy:** Automatically delete old processed files after a configurable period or number of episodes to manage disk space.
+- [x] **Automated Backlog Prioritization:** Implement options to prioritize processing of newer episodes for news-based podcasts, or to process only a certain number of the latest episodes from a feed.
+- [x] **Basic Monitoring/Health Checks:** Add endpoints for remote monitoring of the system's health.
+- [x] **Simplified Feed Management:** CLI commands and web UI for direct manipulation of the feed list in `app.yaml`.
+- [x] **Decoupled Full Transcription:** Ad-free audio available faster.
+- [x] **Basic Authentication for Feed:** Feed can be secured.

 ## Phase 1: Current Development - Infrastructure Stabilization (3 weeks)

-- [x] **Automated Polling & Processing:** Implement a scheduler for periodic polling of feeds and processing of new episodes.
 - [ ] **Environment Setup Automation** - Create production-ready config/.env generation and setup wizard
 - [ ] **Testing Infrastructure Fix** - Resolve pytest configuration and run existing comprehensive test suite
 - [ ] **Documentation Accuracy** - Update README and docs to reflect actual current capabilities